openkim-hackathons/StackingFaultFCC__TD_000000654321_000/README.txt

 VII.
 Reference:
      1. Tight-binding calculations of stacking energies and twinnability in fcc metals, N. Bernstein and E. B. Tadmor, Phys.
 Rev. B 69, 094116, 2004.
+     2. S. Pattamatta, Stacking and twinning fault energies of an fcc lattice at zero temperature and pressure v002.
+(2019).
+OpenKIM. doi: 10.25950/B4CFAF9A.